zuozhenggh/learning-library/data-management-library/autonomous-database/shared/workshops/adbs-tools/working-with-spatial/working-with-spatial.md

 To prepare your data for spatial analyses, you create function-based spatial indexes on the CUSTOMER and PIZZA_LOCATIONS tables.
 Function-based spatial indexes enable tables for spatial analysis without the need to create geometry columns.
 Tables with coordinate columns are always good candidates for a function-based spatial index.

+1. As described in Lab 4 Step 3, navigate to a SQL Worksheet as user MOVIESTREAM.

-1. Begin by creating a function that accepts coordinates and returns a geometry.
+2. Begin by creating a function that accepts coordinates and returns a geometry.
 In order to use a function for a function-based index, it must be declared DETERMINISTIC.
 This means that a given input will always return the same output.
 Our case of returning a geometry from latitude, longitude input meets this requirement.
 Run the following command to create the function.

     ```
 	<copy>